-How climate change agreements (CCAs) work, who is eligible for a CCA, and sector associations with CCAs.
+How climate change agreements (CCAs) work, who is eligible and which sector associations hold a CCA.

 About climate change agreements

-CCAs are available for a wide range of industry sectors from major energy-intensive processes such as chemicals, paper and supermarkets to agricultural businesses such as intensive pig and poultry farming.
+CCAs are available for a wide range of industry sectors from major energy-intensive processes such as chemicals and paper to supermarkets and agricultural businesses such as intensive pig and poultry farming.

-There are two types of CCAs – umbrella agreements and underlying agreements.
+There are 2 types of CCA – umbrella agreements and underlying agreements.

-The Department of Energy and Climate Change and industry sectors negotiate umbrella agreements.
-Together they agree the energy efficiency targets for a sector – the sector commitment.
-The agreement is then held between the sector association and the Environment Agency; the administrator.
+The Department of Energy and Climate Change and industry sectors negotiated energy efficiency targets for each sector – the sector commitment.
+The targets were then included in umbrella agreements held between sector associations and the Environment Agency.
 Umbrella agreements also list the processes that are eligible for a CCA.
+In 2020 BEIS negotiated new targets for 2021 and 2022.

-An underlying agreement is held by a site, or group of sites, owned by an operator within a particular sector.
-This contains energy or carbon efficiency targets appropriate for their type of operation.
+An underlying agreement is held by an operator for a site, or group of sites, within a particular sector.
+It contains energy or carbon efficiency targets appropriate for their type of operation derived from the umbrella agreement.

 Sector associations manage the underlying agreements for businesses in their sector.
 An operator that wants to enter into a CCA must apply first to its sector association.